General Admission Requirements

 - 1 semester of Physiology

-Applicants are not required to take the Graduate Record Examination (GRE).
+Applicants are not required to take the Graduate Record Examination (GRE), but are welcome to submit their scores on the Application.

-To ensure full consideration for admission into IGPNS, it is strongly recommended that applications be completed by December 15th for fall admission.
+To ensure full consideration for admission into IGPNS, it is strongly recommended that applications be completed and submitted by January 1st for fall admission.
 Applications received after that time will be considered as funding and space permits.
 Review of applications for fall admission and selection of the incoming class begins the second week of January.
 Offers of Admissions are usually made in March.
 Due to the extremely limited funding during Spring and Summer sessions, only direct admissions will be considered during those times.

 Steps to apply are listed below: